Ramon Magsaysay: Hukbong Bayan Laban sa Hapon

 In early 1954, Benigno Aquino Jr. was appointed by President Magsaysay to act as his personal emissary to Luis Taruc, leader of the rebel group, Hukbalahap.
-Also in 1954, Lt.
-Col. Laureño Maraña, the former head of Force X of the 16th PC Company, assumed command of the 7th BCT, which had become one of the most mobile strikes of the Philippine ground forces against the Huks, under Colonel Valeriano.
+Under Lt.
+Col. Laureño Maraña, the former head of Force X of the 16th PC Company, assumed command of the 7th BCT, which had become one of the most effective forces against the Huks.
 Force X employed psychological warfare through combat intelligence and infiltration that relied on secrecy in planning, training, and execution of attack.
 The lessons learned from Force X and Nenita were combined in the 7th BCT.

 With the all out anti-dissidence campaigns against the Huks, they numbered less than 2,000 by 1954 and without the protection and support of local supporters, active Huk resistance no longer presented a serious threat to Philippine security.
 From February to mid-September 1954, the largest anti-Huk operation, "Operation Thunder-Lightning" was conducted that resulted in Taruc's surrender on May 17.
 Further cleanup operations of the remaining guerrillas lasted throughout 1955, cutting their number to less than 1,000 by year's end.